 Research Guide: Dr Herbert Cole Coombs

 Dr Herbert Cole Coombs – also known as HC Coombs and less formally as ‘Nugget’ – was one of Australia’s most distinguished public servants and economists; he was also an influential and gifted administrator.
-Coombs was one of several nation-shaping public servants who rose to prominence in the 1940s, with his contemporaries including Sir Roland Wilson, Sir John Crawford and Sir Richard Randall.1 His persuasive character and fierce intelligence, coupled with a logical and determined mind, saw him exercise great influence on Australian public life.
+Coombs was one of several nation-shaping public servants who rose to prominence in the 1940s and 1950s, with his contemporaries including Sir Roland Wilson, Sir John Crawford and Sir Richard Randall.1 His persuasive character and fierce intelligence, coupled with a logical and determined mind, saw him exercise great influence on Australian public life.
 Coombs’ roles as Director of Rationing and Director-General of Post-War Reconstruction during the 1940s and as Governor of the Commonwealth and Reserve Bank from 1949–19682 gave him a public platform and profile enjoyed by few.
 He worked closely with successive governments to secure the economic and social advancement of Australia and the prosperity of the Australian people, with a strength being his ability to work effectively with governments regardless of their political status.

 From 1944–1945, intellectuals and administrators, including Coombs, advocated for a national university in Canberra, which was enacted in 1946.
 As a founding father of the Australian National University (ANU), Coombs was a member of the interim council.
 He was appointed Deputy Chairman from 1951–1959, then Pro-Chancellor in 1959 – a position created especially for him.
 On his retirement from the Bank in 1968, Coombs became Chancellor of the ANU.